rcbjLevvel/apigee-api-proxy-oauth2-protected-api/README.md

-# An Apigee API Proxy that wraps a backend API with Apigee's out-of-the-box OAuth2 implementation
+# An Apigee API Proxy that protects a backend API with Apigee's out-of-the-box OAuth2 implementation
 This API Proxy demonstrates the use of Apigee's OAuth2 access token validation policy.
 It is meant to be used with the OAuth2 implmentation provided by [this API Proxy project](https://github.com/rcbjLevvel/apigee-api-proxy-oauth2-rh-sso-wrapper).

 It sends requests to the [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) API.